sidhantnagpal/dotfiles/notes/misc.md

 * Image is to Container, as, Program is to Process. (basically, a container is a running instance of image)
 * To switch from interactive mode to daemon mode, the control sequence `^P^Q` can be used to detach and then the container can be reattached using `docker attach <name/id>`.
 * Copy to/from docker container using `docker cp mycontainer:/foo.txt foo.txt` or `docker cp bar.txt mycontainer:/bar.txt`.
+* Instead of using tmux inside containers, use tmux on the main system and in different tmux panes/windows attach the started container multiple times.

 Usability
 ---------